chapinkapa/javascript-style-guides/react/README.md

     ```

 ## Methods
-  - Do not use underscore prefix for internal methods of a React component.
+  - Use underscore prefix for "private" methods of a React component.
     ```javascript
     // bad
     React.createClass({
-      _onClickSubmit() {
+      _somePrivateMethod() {
         // do stuff
       }